 In addition, should ongoing or new restrictions require it, I'm also ready to help in any way I can - including modifying your package, adapting my approach, changing your date, switching to a different venue or refunding your deposit.

 If you're able to go ahead despite ongoing restrictions

-If you're able to go ahead with your wedding in a form that you're happy with despite any restrictions in place at the time of your wedding, then that will be amazing!
-For those already planning very small or 'Just Us' weddings, it may well be possible to go ahead with minimal impact on your plans, except during lockdown periods.
-In anticipation of this, I've adapted my approach to capturing your wedding to ensure I operate in a Covid-19 secure way without putting anyone at risk.
-For example, I'm staying home as much as possible to keep well, I'm keeping up to date with changes in guidance for social distancing, I've done a mental risk assessment for each stage of the wedding and I've developed a list of things to talk through with you beforehand.
+If you're able to go ahead with your wedding in a form that you're happy with despite any restrictions that may be in place at the time of your wedding, then that will be amazing!
+For those already planning very small or 'Just Us' weddings, it may well be possible to go ahead with minimal impact on your plans.
+For others planning to scale back their wedding - perhaps moving a larger celebration until next year - it may still be possible to plan a fabulous and memorable wedding day, putting even more focus on you as a couple supported by your closest of family and friends.

 I'm also ready to adjust your photography package as needed to take into account of any changes in your plans - for example you may need less photography coverage if you're not having an evening reception, but might want to add LIVE streaming of the ceremony to your package, so any guests you can't have with you physically, can still join you remotely on your special day: Click here for more details on LIVE streaming your wedding

-If you have to postpone your wedding
+If you decide to postpone your wedding

 If you decide to move your wedding to next year or beyond, that's no problem at all, but I hope to won't mind me asking for a small uplift in my fees to take account of pricing changes in future years.